 The thing is, writing a great best man speech is pretty simple.
 Granted, the Speechy team are BBC scriptwriters by trade, so we’ve got a head-start.
 After writing hundreds of wedding speeches for best men around the world, we know the modern speech rules and the writing tips that will put your speech into the premier league.
 Exploit our advice.

 *Of course, if you’re looking for more than ‘advice’, check out our best man speech template or bespoke speech writing service.
 Yes, we’ll slog it out so you can concentrate (or recover from?) the stag do.

 Best man speech etiquette

 Don’t get laden down by old-school etiquette.
 Our Speechy rules come with High Street Gent approval.

 1 – FOCUS – The focus of the speech should be a witty description of the groom.
-You want lots of laughs but your speech also needs to be a thoughtful acknowledgement of a friendship.
-This doesn’t mean you need to sing your mate’s praises for a solid eight minutes, it means having fun with his character quirks.
-His photographic memory of the Nando’s menu, his unusually short T-Rex arms – find the things that his friends & family recognise as ‘him’.
-Yes, it might seem like you’re taking the mick but that’s how most blokes show they care.
+You want lots of laughs, but your speech also needs to be a thoughtful acknowledgement of a friendship.
+Find the character traits that his friends & family will recognise as truly ‘him’ – his photographic memory of the Nando’s menu, his unusually short T-Rex arms – yes, it might seem like you’re taking the mick, but that’s how blokes show they care.

-3 – TELEGRAMS – Traditionally the best man reads out messages from friends and family who can’t attend but that’s becoming less common.
-Speak to the groom about what he wants to do about ‘the telegrams’ but try to avoid them if you can (generally they’re not very funny and, in the world of Skype & text, a bit pointless).
+3 – TELEGRAMS – Speak to the groom about what he wants to do about ‘the telegrams’ but try to avoid them if you can (generally they’re not very funny and, in the world of Skype & text, a bit pointless).

-4 – BRIDESMAIDS – Some best men like to compliment the bridesmaids but it’s actually the groom’s job.
+4 – BRIDESMAIDS – Some best men like to compliment the bridesmaids, but it’s the groom’s job.
 Your choice really, but keep it short if you do.